justin-napolitano/bbc/README.md

 hugo
 ```

-The generated site will be in the `public/` directory.
+The generated static site will be located in the `public/` directory.

 ## Project Structure